 1. If you haven’t already, get a date with your favourite doctor:

-Injuries from motor vehicle accidents aren’t always immediately apparent, symptoms can sometimes take a while to surface and can often stick around for a long time.
+Injuries from motor vehicle or a car accident aren’t always immediately apparent.
+Symptoms sometimes take a while to surface and can often stick around for a long time.

 Checking in with your doctor will get that conversation rolling and help put you on the front foot with your health and your treatment.
 As personal injury lawyers, United Legal can’t give your health back to you, so it’s important that you and your medical team get on same page as soon as possible.

 If you decide later that you want to make an insurance claim for the accident, having this early contact with the GP is helpful as well.

 You’ll need to get your GP to complete a Motor Accident Medical Report when you first lodge the claim.
 It’s very likely that their treatment file will become valuable evidence about the nature and extent of your injuries and disabilities.

 Seeing your doctor early also creates what we call a contemporaneous record of your injuries and injury-related symptoms, which can be a really useful bit of evidence at the pointy end of your claim.

 It’s really a win-win situation; you have nothing to lose by speaking to your doctor after a car accident!